 Iron Deficiency Epidemic

-It is estimated that up to 80 percent of the world’s population may be deficient in iron deficient, and 30 percent may have iron deficiency anemia.
-(2)
+It’s estimated that up to 80 percent of the world’s population may be deficient in iron, and 30 percent may have iron deficiency anemia.
+(3) It’s clear that many, if not most, people do not enough iron-rich foods on a regular basis.

-Symptoms of moderate to severe iron deficiency anemia include: (3)
+Moderate to severe iron deficiency anemia symptoms include:

 - General fatigue